adobe/aepsdk-messaging-ios/Documentation/sources/exd-cbe-beta/apis-usage.md

 ---

-### getPropositionsForSurfaces
+### getPropositionsForSurfaces(_:_:)

-This API retrieves the previously fetched propositions, for the provided surfaces, from the SDK in-memory propositions cache.
+Retrieves the previously fetched propositions from the SDK's in-memory propositions cache for the provided surfaces.
 The completion handler is invoked with the decision propositions corresponding to the given surfaces or AEPError, if it occurs.

-If a certain surface has not already been fetched prior to this API call using `updatePropositionsForSurfaces(_:)` API, it will not be contained in the returned propositions.
+If a requested surface was not previously cached prior to calling `getPropositionsForSurfaces(_:_:)` (using the `updatePropositionsForSurfaces(_:)` API), no propositions will be returned for that surface.

 #### Swift